-Book building, in the context of the Offer, refers to the process of collection of Bids from bidders on the basis of the Red Herring Prospectus and the Bid Cum Application Forms and the Revision Forms within the Price Band and the minimum Bid Lot, has been decided by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers, and is included in this Prospectus and was advertised in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper (Hindi also being the regional language of New Delhi, where our Registered and Corporate Office is located), each with a wide circulation, at least two Working Days prior to the Bid/Offer Opening Date and was made available to the Stock Exchanges for the purpose of uploading on their respective websites.
-The Offer Price was determined by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers after the Bid/Offer Closing Date.
-For details, see "Offer Procedure" beginning on page 298.
+Book building, in the context of the Offer, refers to the process of collection of Bids from bidders on the basis of this Red Herring Prospectus and the Bid Cum Application Forms and the Revision Forms within the Price Band and the minimum Bid Lot, which will be decided by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers, and which will either be included in this Red Herring Prospectus or will be advertised in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper (Hindi also being the regional language of New Delhi, where our Registered and Corporate Office is located), each with a wide circulation, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their respective websites.
+The Offer Price shall be determined by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers.

-All Bidders (other than Anchor Investors) participated in this Offer mandatorily through the ASBA process by providing the details of their respective bank accounts in which the corresponding Bid Amount was blocked by the SCSBs.
-In addition to this, the RIBs participated through the ASBA process by either (a) providing the details of their respective ASBA Account in which the corresponding Bid Amount was blocked by the SCSBs; or (b) through the UPI Mechanism.
-Anchor Investors were not permitted to participate in the Offer through the ASBA process.
+All Bidders (other than Anchor Investors) shall participate in this Offer mandatorily through the ASBA process by providing the details of their respective bank accounts in which the corresponding Bid Amount will be blocked by the SCSBs.
+In addition to this, the RIBs may participate through the ASBA process by either (a) providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs; or (b) through the UPI Mechanism.
+Anchor Investors are not permitted to participate in the Offer through the ASBA process.

-In terms of the SEBI ICDR Regulations, QIBs and Non-Institutional Investors were not permitted to withdraw their Bids or lower the size of their Bids (in terms of quantity of Equity Shares or the Bid Amount) at any stage.
-RIBs were permitted revise their Bids during the Bid/ Offer Period and withdraw their Bids until the Bid/ Offer Closing Date.
-Anchor Investors were not allowed to revise or withdraw their Bids after the Anchor Investor Bidding Date.
-Except for Allocation to RIBs and the Anchor Investors, allocation in the Offer was on a proportionate basis.
+In terms of the SEBI ICDR Regulations, QIBs and Non-Institutional Investors are not permitted to withdraw their Bids or lower the size of their Bids (in terms of quantity of Equity Shares or the Bid Amount) at any stage.
+RIBs can revise their Bids during the Bid/ Offer Period and withdraw their Bids until the Bid/ Offer Closing Date.
+Anchor Investors are not allowed to revise or withdraw their Bids after the Anchor Investor Bidding Date.
+Except for Allocation to RIBs and the Anchor Investors, allocation in the Offer will be on a proportionate basis.